 As it relates to the humble beginnings of his blog: “One person wrote to me and simply said- why don’t you write your own and I was thinking quietly to [myself], then I can get him off my back!”

 Paul “got ‘hooked’ eighteen years ago” on innovation.
 Since then, he has consistently utilized innovative thinking and applied it to 100% of his business-thinking activities.
 Paul has lived in numerous countries around the world and worked in senior positions with global corporations.
 Paul offers innovation coaching and consulting services at www.agilityinnovation.com.
-Per Paul, “the aim is to support the individual, teams, and organizations, in their innovation activity, applying what I have gained in experiences and knowledge, to further develop core innovation understanding, so clients can achieve positive and sustaining results from their innovating activities.”
+Per Paul, “the aim is to support the individual, teams, and organizations, in their innovation activity, applying what I have gained in experiences and knowledge, to further develop core innovation understanding, so clients can achieve positive and sustainable results from their innovating activities.”

 About his Blog: